awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-ec2-flowlog.md

 ## Properties<a name="w3ab2c21c10d400b9"></a>

 `DeliverLogsPermissionArn`  <a name="cfn-ec2-flowlog-deliverlogspermissionarn"></a>
-The Amazon Resource Name \(ARN\) of an AWS Identity and Access Management \(IAM\) role that permits Amazon EC2 to publish flow logs to a CloudWatch Logs log group in your account\.
+The Amazon Resource Name \(Arn\) of an AWS Identity and Access Management \(IAM\) role that permits Amazon EC2 to publish flow logs to a CloudWatch Logs log group in your account\.
 *Required*: Yes
 *Type*: String
 *Update requires*: [Replacement](using-cfn-updating-stacks-update-behaviors.md#update-replacement)